motacola/PandocPro/README.md

 1. Drop your Word doc in `docs/`
 2. Run `dsync`
-3. Convert to Markdown
+3. Choose “Make a Markdown copy” (option 1)
-4. Edit in VS Code (with all your extensions!)
+4. Edit the `.md` file in VS Code (extensions welcome!)
-5. Use MCP tools for AI-powered improvements
+5. Optional: ask the AI helper to tidy things up
-6. Export back to Word
+6. Choose “Create a Word file from my Markdown” (option 2)
-7. Polish formatting in Word
+7. Open the refreshed `.docx` in Word for final formatting

 ---